Joshua-W-Adams/aws_infrastructure_boilerplate/aws/services/security/security.md

 ![](./../../img/encryption.png)

-All keys are managed in a service whcih can be KMS or otherwise.
+All keys are managed in a service which can be KMS or otherwise.

 ### In-flight